+Mention kale and the first image that pops into one's mind isn't associated with consumption.
 “With my foodservice background, I always think of kale as garnish,” said Amy McLeod, the dietitian at Brookshire Brothers, Lufkin, Texas.
 “I've used it so much to decorate salad bars and garnish potato salads.
 It not usually something that people think to eat.”
 Yet, kale is an underappreciated superfood.
 With more beta carotene than both carrots and sweet potatoes, and loaded with vitamins A and ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.